dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveDevice.rst

     ":doc:`exporter` (s)",object,"Exporter Descriptor"
     ":doc:`exportRule` (s)",object,"Export Rules applied to DICOM objects received by any AE.
 May be supplemented by configured Export Rules for particular Archive Network AEs."
     ":doc:`exportPriorsRule` (s)",object,"Export Priors Rules applied to DICOM objects received by any AE.
 May be supplemented by configured Export Priors Rules for particular Archive Network AEs."
+    ":doc:`mppsForwardRule` (s)",object,"MPPS Forward Rules applied to MPPS received by any AE.
+May be supplemented by configured MPPS Forward Rules for particular Archive Network AEs."
     ":doc:`rsForwardRule` (s)",object,"RESTful Forward Rules.
 May be supplemented by configured RESTful Forward Rules for particular Archive Network AEs."
     ":doc:`archiveCompressionRule` (s)",object,"Compression rules applied to DICOM objects received by any AE.
 May be supplemented by configured Compression Rules for particular Archive Network AEs."
     ":doc:`archiveAttributeCoercion` (s)",object,"Attribute Coercion applied to DIMSE received/sent by any AE.
 May be supplemented by configured Attribute Coercions for particular Archive Network AEs."